-Whole life insurance policy is permanent insurance that is meant to last your entire life.
-Whole life is the opposite of term life insurance that covers a specific amount of time such as 10, 20, or 30 years.
-A whole life policy never expires, and the premiums are level and don’t increase during the life of the policy.
+The best whole life insurance plans are permanent insurance policies that last your entire life.
+Whole life is the opposite of term life insurance.
+That covers a specific time, such as 10, 20, or 30 years.
+A whole-life policy never expires, and the premiums are level and don’t increase during the policy’s life.
 The best whole life insurance plans build cash value on a tax-deferred basis.

 - Lifetime permanent coverage